Jaw surgery and orthodontic devices are often used to realign a bad bite.

 The surgical procedure

-- move the upper jaw in various directions
+- Maneuver the upper jaw in various directions

-- move the chin either forward, backwards, upwards to shorten it or downwards to lengthen it.
+- Adjust the chin either forward, backwards, upwards to shorten it or downwards to lengthen it.

 Incisions about 1 centimetre long are made on the inside of your mouth for access during the surgical procedure.
 As a result, there is no external scarring.
 These incisions are typically located in the folds of tissue and are not usually visible after your surgery.
 The sutures used on the incisions either dissolve or are removed after five to seven days.